Skip to main content

 How can I access Patchs through the NHS App?

-We have produced a step by step guide to help to register and link your PATCHS account through your NHS App.
+Patchs have also produced a step by step guide to help to register and link your Patchs account through your NHS App.

 I don’t have the NHS App, can I still use Patchs?